openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 described in :doc:`distributed_compute_node` to support the following worklow.

-- Upload an image to the Central site, and any additional DCN sites with storage, concurrently using one command like `glance image-create-via-import --stores central,dcn1,dcn3`.
+- Upload an image to the Central site using `glance image-create` command with `--file` and `--store default_backend` parameters.
-- Move a copy of the same image to additional DCN sites when needed using a command like `glance image-import <IMAGE-ID> --stores dcn2,dcn4 --import-method copy-image`.
+- Move a copy of the same image to DCN sites using a command like `glance image-import <IMAGE-ID> --stores dcn1,dcn2 --import-method copy-image`.
 - The image's unique ID will be shared consistently across sites
 - The image may be copy-on-write booted on any DCN site as the RBD pools for Glance and Nova will use the same local Ceph cluster.